 Video Credit: Financial Times and Lombard Odier.

-The founder of Studio Molen, Molenschot is a blur of constant energy, forever creating and developing new ideas and inspiring people.
-Molenschot crafts his work by hand and displays incredible diversity.
-He has a deep interest in the artificial and natural elements of our surroundings.
-His aim is to transport the viewer’s senses to a new level.
+Molenschot’s passion for making things started in his childhood; both of his parents’ families owned a factory and he also grew up next to one.
+He founded Studio Molen in 2005 and is a blur of constant energy, forever creating and developing new ideas and inspiring people.
+Working out of his studio, Molenschot crafts his pieces by hand and displays incredible diversity.
+He has a deep interest in the artificial and natural elements of our surroundings, and his aim is to transport the viewer’s senses to a new level.

 Rick Owens grew up in Porterville, a small town in California’s San Joaquin valley.